pabitrabarua123/oneclickhuman-AI-paraphrase/README.md

 - User dashboards for users to manage subscriptions, accounts.
 - Separate admin dashboard to manage users, payments, application settings, and filter user/payment data easily.
 - Clean and responsive interface designed to work smoothly across desktop, tablet, and mobile devices.
-- Light and dark theme support to provide a more comfortable and customizable user experience.
+- Light and dark theme support to provide a better user experience.

 ## Tech Stack